 - Thyroid disease.

 We recommend only people with special needs like to treat diseases to do this diet.
-Since its effects are not studied with long term researches yet, it would be better to follow traditional diet if you are aiming for weight loss.
+Since its effects are not studied with long-term researches yet, it would be better to follow the traditional diet if you are aiming for weight loss.

 - Jessica, M. (2019, August 23).
 A Detailed Guide to the Potential Health Benefits and Risks of the Keto Diet.
 Retrieved 15 November 2019, from https://www.everydayhealth.com/diet-nutrition/ketogenic-diet/what-are-benefits-risks-keto-diet/#whoshouldavoidketo